wildoctopus/detectmalaria/README.md

-# detectmalaria
+# Detect Malaria
-Classify the microscopy Images into Malaria and No_Malaria.
+Classify the microscopy Images into Malaria and No_Malaria using Tensorflow2.X